ikoral/qa-challenge/README.md

 ### Manual Tests

 I haven't created any defect or bug reports for a while.
 Because many agile teams are now using some productivity tools such as Jira, Test Rail, Xray etc. to record and track their findings.
-But for the sake of exercises I created bug report under `./manual.tests` folder Please click [here](./manual.tests/_bug.report.md) to open bug report.
+But for the sake of exercises I created bug report under `./manual.tests` folder.

+[Please click here](./manual.tests/_bug.report.md) to open bug report.

 I tried to add `must have` fields to my bug report.
 All screenshots related to manual tests are stored under `./manual.tests/screenshots` folder and they are named with its bugId + underscore + pictureNumber.
 For example if the screenshots belongs to bugId: 101, screenshots could be 101_01, 101_02 etc.

+I didn't create all the screenshots.
+I gave some examples how it could be done for manual tests.

 <br />